Shari347/Reverse-shell-project/README.md

 ---

-## 📎 License
+## License
-MIT License — free for use in ethical and learning contexts.
+MIT License — free to use in ethical and learning contexts.

 ---